awkalloc/awkalloc/README.md

 ---
  - 🎓 **Education**: I’m a 42 student and a passionate developer with a strong interest in network, low-and-high-level programming and script automatisation
- - 🧠 **About Me**: I'm curious and always seeking to learn new concepts, I love problem-solving, unit-test and oragnizing a good workflow for team projects
+ - 🧠 **About Me**: I'm curious and always seeking to learn new concepts, I love problem-solving, unit-test and create well-structured workflows for team projects
 ---
 - 🛠️ **Tech Stack:**